 - You generate the electronic invoice.

-- You submit it to your PAC for validation.
+- You submit it through the allowed SFEP modality for authorization.

-- The PAC validates the invoice and returns confirmation.
+- The authorization channel validates the invoice and returns confirmation.

 - Only then do you deliver the authorized invoice to the government entity.

 There is no grace period, no same-day window.
-The invoice cannot reach the government buyer until the PAC has validated it.
+The invoice cannot reach the government buyer until SFEP authorization is complete.
 Delivering an unauthorized invoice to a public entity is non-compliant.

 Mandatory CPBS Coding and Receiver-Type Classification

 Two invoice fields separate a government sale from a standard B2B transaction in Panama's electronic invoicing system: the B401 receiver-type classification and the C10 CPBS code.
 Getting either one wrong does not create a paperwork problem you can fix later.
-It triggers an immediate validation failure at the PAC level, and your invoice is rejected before it ever reaches the government buyer.
+It triggers an immediate validation failure, and your invoice is rejected before it ever reaches the government buyer.

 The B401 Receiver-Type Field